9 deer at famed park in Japan die after eating plastic bags

-TOKYO (AP) — Nine deer at a famed park in western Japan have died recently after swallowing plastic bags.
+TOKYO — Nine deer at a famed park in western Japan have died recently after swallowing plastic bags.

 Nara Park has more than 1,000 deer, and tourists can feed them special sugar-free crackers sold in shops nearby.
 The crackers don’t come in plastic bags, but people still carry them.
 A veterinarian says the deer may associate the plastic with food.